go-gormigrate/gormigrate/README.md

 Gorm already has useful [migrate functions][gormmigrate], just misses proper schema versioning and migration rollback support.

+> IMPORTANT: If you need support to Gorm v1 (which uses
+> `github.com/jinzhu/gorm` as its import path), please import Gormigrate by
+> using the `gopkg.in/gormigrate.v1` import path.
+>
+> The current Gorm version (v2) is supported by using the
+> `github.com/go-gormigrate/gormigrate/v2` import path as described in the
+> documentation below.

 ## Supported databases

 It supports any of the [databases Gorm supports][gormdatabases]: